 Yucatan Grilled Chicken Sandwich

-Chicken is the top protein choice for sandwiches in fast-casual restaurants, according to Technomic data.
-Both chefs and consumers enjoy chicken for its versatility, healthy halo and price point.
-It also adapts very well to global flavors, as evidenced in this tasty take on a Mexican torta from Chop Bar.
-The chicken is marinated in a mix of assorted chilies and garlic and the marinade also enhances the mayonnaise spread on the rolls.
+Chicken is the top protein choice for sandwiches, according to Technomic data.
+Both chefs and consumers enjoy chicken for its versatility, health halo and price point.
+It also adapts very well to global flavors and grilling, as evidenced in this take on a Mexican torta from Chopbar.
+The chicken is marinated in a mix of assorted chilies and garlic, and the marinade also enhances the mayonnaise spread on the rolls.
 Traditional queso fresco adds authenticity.

 4 Serrano chilies, stem removed